-Slow fashion is based on two main beliefs.
+Slow fashion, like the ethos embodied by Stanton Hats Australia, is based on two main beliefs.
 First of all, clothing is not viewed as a disposable good.
-Textile products are not meant to end up in a trash can at some point.
 All materials should be reusable.
-Secondly, the predominant belief is based on quality, rather than quantity.
-As producing clothing is resource-intensive, the materials and resources used should be carefully sourced and not have to go to waste 9.
+Secondly, the predominant belief is based on quality, rather than quantity.9.

 Figure 3 shows the difference between the considerations of the customers and those of the producing industry in the textile hierarchy.